 Once in a while, a movie with no great expectations comes along and catches audiences by surprise with its simple and charming storyline.
 I think I could say with a certain degree of accuracy that A Little Romance is one of those films — a charming and sweet little film that earns the audiences’ laughter and tears in a sincere manner.

-I have always loved this film, and I’m not exaggerating when I say that A Little Romance, directed by George Roy Hill (Butch Cassidy and the Sundance Kid and The Sting), written by Allan Burns (TV’s The Munsters), is one of the most effective coming-of-age movies I’ve ever seen — it’s a complete delight from beginning to end!
+A Little Romance was directed by George Roy Hill (Butch Cassidy and the Sundance Kid).
+I was adapted by Allan Burns (Just the Way You Are) from Patrick Cauvin’s (aka Claude Klotz) French novel E=MC2, Mon Amour.
+I have always loved this film, and I’m not exaggerating when I say that A Little Romance is one of the most effective coming-of-age movies I’ve ever seen — it’s a complete delight from beginning to end!

-There is also some fine support from Arthur Hill (The Andromeda Strain) as Lane’s understanding stepfather, Sally Kellerman (M*A*S*H) as Lane’s snobbish mother, Anna Massey (Frenzy) as a teacher, David Dukes (The First Deadly Sin) as an egotistical film director, and Broderick Crawford (All the King’s Men) as himself.
+There is also some fine support from Arthur Hill (The Andromeda Strain) as Lane’s understanding stepfather, Sally Kellerman (Robert Altman’s M*A*S*H) as Lane’s snobbish mother, Anna Massey (Alfred Hitchcock’s Frenzy) as a teacher, David Dukes (Alan J. Pakula’s See You in the Morning) as an egotistical film director, and Oscar-winning Hollywood actor Broderick Crawford (All the King’s Men) as himself.

 Conclusions & Final Thoughts:

-A Little Romance is a sincere ode to innocence, first love, and all those little things that make life so special.
-It’s also a great homage to Hollywood cinema.
-For those of you that simply want to watch a good film, this is one of those few family films that actually deals with important issues — it’s a beautiful and delightful “little” movie.
+A Little Romance is an unfeigned ode to innocence, first love, and all those little things that make life so special.
+It’s also a great homage to old-school movie making.
+For those of you that simply want to watch a good film, this is one of those few family films that actually deals with important issues.
+So, gather your family together and give the movie a chance – you won’t regret it.
+A Little Romance is a witty and charming “little” movie with a big heart.
+Highly recommended!
 Color, 108 minutes, Rated PG.